No matter who you are, you have almost certainly had multiple crushes in your lifetime.

 Robert Griffin III, QB, Washington Redskins: I am not expecting Griffin to duplicate Cam Newton's rookie season and score close to 370 fantasy points.
 That sort of production might never happen again from a first-year player.
 With that said, I can see RG3 as a top-10 fantasy quarterback because of his combination of arm strength and skills as a runner.
 Draft him as a No. 2 fantasy quarterback with huge upside.
 Right now, he can be had for an eighth-round selection on NFL.com.

-Ryan Mathews, RB, San Diego Chargers: The Chargers appear content with using Mathews in a featured role, so he'll be in a position to post the best fantasy totals of his career.
+Ryan Mathews, RB, San Diego Chargers: The Chargers appear content with using Mathews in a featured role (don't expect Ronnie Brown to put a dent into his carries), so he'll be in a position to post the best fantasy totals of his career.
 He showed flashes of major potential in his second season, finishing with 50 catches and over 1,500 scrimmage yards.
-As long as he doesn't miss too much time with his broken clavicle, I still consider Mathews a third- or fourth-round option in 2012.
-Be sure to grab Ronnie Brown as insurance.
+If he can avoid injuries, which has been an issue, Mathews should be a monster.
+I can see him being a solid first-round selection.

 DeMarco Murray, RB, Dallas Cowboys: Murray was an absolute fantasy machine in the absence of Felix Jones last season, and there's no reason to believe he won't be prominent for coach Jason Garrett in his sophomore NFL season.
 Assuming he can avoid the trainer's room -- he's now back at 100 percent from last season's ankle injury -- Murray should emerge into a top-10 fantasy option at the running back position.
 Don't be shocked to see him come off the board in the third round.

 Trent Richardson, RB, Cleveland Browns: A prominent member of my fantasy man crush list, Richardson is in a terrific situation to produce at a high level in his rookie season.
 Browns coach Pat Shurmur will utilize the former Alabama star as his featured back, so he won't be coming off the field very often.
-In a best-case scenario, I can see Richardson posting 1,500-plus scrimmage yards in 2012, and fantasy owners seem to agree.
-Just be aware that is he coming off a recent knee scope.
+I can see Richardson posting 1,500-plus scrimmage yards in 2012, and fantasy owners seem to agree.
+He's currently sitting with an ADP of 22.26, which puts him at the start of Round 3.

 Dez Bryant, WR, Dallas Cowboys: Bryant finished a respectable 20th in fantasy points among wide receivers last season, and that was despite missing a few games due to injuries.
 He also had to contend with a crowded pass attack that included Miles Austin, Laurent Robinson and Jason Witten.
 Now in his third year at the pro level, and with Robinson no longer a threat to take targets, Bryant should be ready to make his mark in fantasy land.
 He has top-10 potential among wide receivers.